alfmunny/MIT6.824-Distributed-Systems/Lab2-Raft-2B.md

 Then the second goroutine for server 3 fires, but now actually the server 1 is already not a leader anymore.
 Although the go routine was assigned before, we should interrupt it immediately.

-This loopholes can cause your test `TestBackup2B` to fail.
+This loopholes can cause your test `TestBackup2B` to fail 2 in 3 times.

 The commit of the fix: